 I have often thought myself ill-suited to my chosen profession.
 I love to argue, but I am often too quick to say both, "yes, I see your point" and concede something to the "other side," and to say of my own arguments, "yes, but, it's not that simple."
 In short, I have trouble with polarized argument, debate, and the adversarialism that characterizes much of our work.
 Where others see black and white, I often see not just the "grey" but the purple and red-in short, the complexity of human issues that appear before the law for resolution.

 In the last decade or so, a polarized debate about how disputes should be resolved has demonstrated to me once again the difficulties of simplistic and adversarial arguments.

 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Whose Dispute Is It Anyway?
 A Philosophical and Democratic Defense of Settlement (In Some Cases)" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1767.
+1767.